Easy Roasted Mesquite Smoked Asparagus

 - Preheat the oven to 425 degrees F.

-- Wash the asparagus spears then blot with a paper towel to dry.
-Break off the bottom of the asparagus at the natural breaking point.
+Wash the asparagus spears then blot with a paper towel to dry.
+Break off the bottom of the asparagus at the natural breaking point and discard.

-- Place into a baking dish and toss with EVOO and liquid smoke.
+Place spears into a baking dish and toss with EVOO and liquid smoke.

 - Cook for 10-12 minutes or until done depending on the thickness of the spears.